Stelae of Nahr el-Kalb: Description

 Past generals and conquerors have traditionally built monuments at the mouth of the Nahr al-Kalb.
 Ramses II, Nebuchadnezzar, Esarhaddon, Caracalla, and even armies from modern-day France and Great Britain have engaged in this practice.

 The inscriptions are carved on a strategic location commanding the North-South coastal road along the Eastern Mediterranean.
 The earliest inscription is that of Ramesses II, and relates to the New Kingdom of Egypt's control of the region.
 The earliest Egyptian incursions into the region were many centuries earlier, as recorded by the Autobiography of Weni (c.
 2280 BC) and the Sebek-khu Stele (c.
 1860 BC).

-The earliest European to identify the site was the 17th-century traveller Henry Maundrell in 1697, who wrote of the river crossing:

-To accommodate the passage, you have a path of above two yards breadth cut along its side, at a great height above the water; being the work of the emperor Antoninus...
+The earliest European to identify the site was the 17th-century traveller Henry Maundrell in 1697, who wrote of the river crossing:To accommodate the passage, you have a path of above two yards breadth cut along its side, at a great height above the water; being the work of the emperor Antoninus...
 The memory of which good work is perpetuated by an inscription, engraven on a table plained in the side of the natural rock, not far from the entrance into the way...
 In passing this way, we observed, in the sides of the rock above us, several tables of figures carved; which seemed to promise something of antiquity... as if the old way had gone in that region, before Antoninus cut the other more convenient passage a little lower.
 In several places hereabouts, we saw strange antique figures of men, carved in the natural rock, and in bigness equal to the life.
 Close by each figure was a large table, plained in the side of the rock, and bordered round with mouldings.
-Both the effigies and the tables appeared to have been anciently inscribed all over: but the characters are now so defaced, that nothing but the footsteps of them were visible; only there was one of the figures that had both its lineaments and its inscriptions entire.
+Both the effigies and the tables appeared to have been anciently inscribed all over: but the characters are now so defaced, that nothing but the footsteps of them were visible; only there was one of the figures that had both its lineaments and its inscriptions entire.Other famous figures who have passed by the area but did not leave any inscriptions behind include Alexander the Great and Saladin.